St Joseph's College, Belfast: History

 The college opened on 1 September 1992.
 It was formed by the coming together of St. Monica's Girls Secondary School and St. Augustine's Boys Secondary School.

 Facilities

 The school is currently housed within the premises of the former St. Monica's School.
-However, in view of growing student numbers there is growing pressure for a new larger purpose-built facility.
+However, in view of growing pupil numbers there is growing pressure for a new larger purpose-built facility.

 Academics

 The full range of subjects is offered.
-At GCSE A-level, the students can work with students from Aquinas Diocesan Grammar School to choose courses from Art & Design, Government & Politics, Biology, Health & Life Science, Physics, Business Studies, Religious Studies, Chemistry, History, Spanish, Design & Technology, Home Economics, Sport Studies, Drama & Theatre Studies, Digital Technology, and Irish.
+At GCSE A-level, pupils can work with their peers from Aquinas Diocesan Grammar School to choose courses from Art & Design, Government & Politics, Biology, Health & Life Science, Physics, Business Studies, Religious Studies, Chemistry, History, Spanish, Design & Technology, Home Economics, Sport Studies, Drama & Theatre Studies, Digital Technology, and Irish.

 Sports

-Students can engage in a variety of sporting activities including athletics, basketball, badminton, camogie, cross-country, Gaelic football, hurling, netball and soccer.
+Pupils can engage in a variety of sporting activities including athletics, basketball, badminton, camogie, cross-country, Gaelic football, hurling, netball and soccer.
 The college also engages with a number of community sports organisations through the Sports within the Community scheme.
 These include QUB basketball club, Bredagh GAC, St. Malachy’s GAC, Rosario FC, Doyle FC and Ulster Rugby.